-- assisting employees in preparing and presenting a grievance in accordance with the grievance procedure, and - accompanying an employee, at her request, at a meeting called by the Employer, where disciplinary action is anticipated perform the above duties when they:
+- i) assisting employees in preparing and presenting a grievance in accordance with the grievance procedure, and - ii) accompanying an employee, at her request, at a meeting called by the Employer, where disciplinary action is anticipated. - iii) investigating complaints of an urgent matter. - iv) supervising ballot boxes and other related functions during ratification votes.